 Also work with a housing counselor to learn about ways to get help with paying your mortgage, and foreclosure prevention solutions.
 Learn more on Maryland mortgage assistance programs.
 Also receive credit repair advice and bankruptcy counseling.
 Rockville Maryland.
 (800) 747-4222

-Some options for the low income and patients with no or limited health insurance include the Community Clinic, Inc. Provides health care on a sliding fee, and they offer chronic care for adults, pediatrics and well immunizations, child care, seasonal flu, and referrals to specialists for further medical care or emergency hospitalization.
+Some options for the low income and patients with no or limited health insurance include the Community Clinic, Inc. Provides health care on a sliding fee, and they offer chronic care for adults, pediatrics and well immunizations, child care, seasonal flu, and referrals to specialists.
+There may be free cancer screenings, medical or dental for people on Medicaid and referrals to further medical care or emergency hospitalization.
 Call (301) 585-1250.

 Gaithersburg Community Clinic, Inc. is another facility that offers low cost health care.
 Gaithersburg Maryland.
 Phone (301) 216-0880.

-While the two health care facilities above can provide many forms of medical assistance to the needy, the county has numerous other clinics, locations for dental care, and other free programs.
-Locate more clinics in Montgomery County Maryland to call for help with medical bills and expenses.
+While the two health care facilities above can provide many forms of medical assistance to the needy, the county has numerous other free clinics, locations for dental care, and other free programs.
+The help the low income as well as uninsured.
+Locate more free community clinics in Montgomery County Maryland to call for help with medical bills and expenses.